 - 2. As authorized by PRC section 42652.5(c), the Jurisdiction notified CalRecycle of its ongoing or anticipated violations of the Regulations and the PRC through a Notification submitted February 28, 2022. - 2.1 CalRecycle reviewed the Jurisdiction's Notification, its description of the Jurisdiction's disclosed violations of the Regulations, and proposed actions and schedule for those actions to remedy those violations for compliance with PRC section 42652.5(e).
-CalRecycle approved the Notification's proposed actions and schedule of actions, as modified by this CAP. - 2.2 The Jurisdiction's Notification identified the following violations of the Regulations as follows:
+CalRecycle approved the Notification's proposed actions and schedule of actions, as modified by this CAP.

-- 2.2.1 The Jurisdiction is and has been in violation of 14 CCR section 18985.1 in that since February 1, 2022, the Jurisdiction has not provided education and outreach to organic waste generators that are provided an organic waste collection service, including self-haulers, or the information provided did not comply with the requirements. - 2.2.2 The Jurisdiction is and has been in violation of 14 CCR section 18985.2 in that since February 1, 2022, the Jurisdiction has not developed a list of food recovery organizations and food recovery services operating within the Jurisdiction or maintained the list on the Jurisdiction's website. - 2.2.3 The Jurisdiction is and has been in violation of 14 CCR section 18985.2 in that since February 1, 2022, the Jurisdiction has not provided education and outreach to commercial edible food generators, or the information provided did not comply with the requirements. - 2.2.4 The Jurisdiction is and has been in violation of 14 CCR, section 18985.3 in that since January 1, 2022, the Jurisdiction has not included all relevant documents supporting compliance with Article 4 (Education and Outreach) of the Regulations in the Implementation Record as required by section 18995.2. - 2.2.5 The Jurisdiction is and has been in violation of 14 CCR sections 18981.2 and 18989.1 in that since January 1, 2022, the Jurisdiction has not adopted an ordinance or other enforceable requirement requiring compliance with the following provisions of the California Green Building Standards Code, California Code of Regulations, Title 24, Part 11 as amended July 1, 29 2019 and effective January 1, 2020. - 2.2.6 The Jurisdiction is and has been in violation of 14 CCR sections 18981.2 and 18989.2 in that since January 1, 2022, the Jurisdiction has not adopted an ordinance or other enforceable requirement that requires compliance with Sections 492.6(a)(3)(B) (C), (D), and (G) of the Model Water Efficient Landscape Ordinance, Title 23, Division 2, Chapter 2.7 of the California Code of Regulations as amended September 15, 2015. - 2.2.7 The Jurisdiction is and has been in violation of Title 14 CCR section 18991.1 in that since January 1, 2022, the Jurisdiction has not implemented an edible food recovery program that includes action to accomplish the following: - a.
+- 2.2 The Jurisdiction's Notification identified the following violations of the Regulations as follows: - 2.2.1 The Jurisdiction is and has been in violation of 14 CCR section 18984.1 in that since January 1, 2022, the Jurisdiction has not provided three-container organic waste collection service to all residential and commercial generators and/or has not included food scrap collection service in the three-container collection system provided to all residential and commercial generators. - 2.2.2 The Jurisdiction is and has been in violation of 14 CCR section 18984.7 in that since January 1, 2022, the Jurisdiction has not distributed new containers meeting the container color requirements. - 2.2.3 The Jurisdiction is and has been in violation of 14 CCR section 18984.8 in that since January 1, 2022, the Jurisdiction has not distributed new containers with proper container labeling. - 2.2.4 The Jurisdiction is and has been in violation of 14 CCR section 18985.1 in that since February 1, 2022, the Jurisdiction has not provided education and outreach to organic waste generators that are provided an organic waste collection service, including self-haulers, or the information provided did not comply with the requirements. - 2.2.5 The Jurisdiction is and has been in violation of 14 CCR section 18985.1 in that since February 1, 2022, the Jurisdiction has not translated educational materials into any non-English language spoken by a substantial number of the public provided organic waste collection services by the Jurisdiction. - 2.2.6 The Jurisdiction is and has been in violation of 14 CCR section 18985.2 in that since February 1, 2022, the Jurisdiction has not developed a list of food recovery organizations and food recovery services operating within the Jurisdiction or maintained the list on the Jurisdiction's website. - 2.2.7 The Jurisdiction is and has been in violation of 14 CCR section 18985.2 in that since February 1, 2022, the Jurisdiction has not provided education and outreach to commercial edible food generators, or the information provided did not comply with the requirements. - 2.2.8 The Jurisdiction is and has been in violation of 14 CCR, section 18985.3 in that since January 1, 2022, the Jurisdiction has not included all relevant documents supporting compliance with Article 4 (Education and Outreach) of the Regulations in the Implementation Record as required by section 18995.2. - 2.2.9 The Jurisdiction is and has been in violation of Title 14 CCR section 18991.1 in that since January 1, 2022, the Jurisdiction has not implemented an edible food recovery program that includes action to accomplish the following: - a.
 Educate commercial edible food generators as set forth in section 18985.2. - b.
-Increase commercial edible food generator access to food recovery organizations and food recovery services. - c.
-Monitor commercial edible food generator compliance as required in Article 14 of the Regulations. - d.
-Increase edible food recovery capacity if the analysis required by section 18992.2 indicates that the Jurisdiction does not have sufficient capacity to meet its edible food recovery needs. - 2.2.8 The Jurisdiction is and has been in violation of 14 CCR section 18991.2 in that since January 1, 2022, the Jurisdiction has not included all documents supporting compliance with section 18991.1 in the Implementation Record required by section 18995.2.
+Increase commercial edible food generator access to food recovery organizations and food recovery services.